 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Whether it’s a handmade ceramic dog bowl or a cashmere turtleneck, dog life is a lot more glamorous than it once was.
+Dog life is a lot more glamorous than it once was.
+After all, ceramic dog bowls and cashmere sweaters are common selections from pet brands these days.
 Chaz Olajide, founder of Chicago’s Sir Dogwood, helps pet parents navigate this stylish terrain.
 Through carefully curating dogwear from independent designers around the world and collaborating with makers to create limited-edition pieces exclusive to her boutique, Olajide’s work makes it a lot easier to find the seriously cutest stuff for our pups.
 And it doesn’t hurt that her Schnauzer, Beatrix, is a perfect model.

 Beyond her focus on finding the best merchandise, Olajide seeks out women and BIPOC-led brands that are still the minority within the pet space.
-Sir Dogwood also supports the Chicago nonprofit One Tail at a Time, which aims to end pet homelessness, and CARE (Companions and Animals for Reform and Equity), an organization devoted to bringing diverse voices to the animal welfare community and making the road to adopting a pet more inclusive.
+Sir Dogwood also supports the Chicago nonprofit One Tail at a Time, which aims to end pet homelessness, and Companions and Animals for Reform and Equity (CARE), an organization devoted to bringing diverse voices to the animal welfare community and making the road to adopting a pet more inclusive.
 All in all, the shop represents a more thoughtful way of pet parenting.

 How do you go about curating what you stock?